Conformal Patterson-Walker metrics: Special cases and further remarks

 \subsection{Relation to Cartan geometry and tractor calculus}

 The original oriented projective structure $(M,\mb{p})$ can be equivalently described as a Cartan geometry of type $(\SL(n+1),P)$ with $P$ a parabolic subgroup of $\SL(n+1)$, and the conformal spin structure $(\wt{M},\mb{c})$ can be equivalently described as a Cartan geometry of type $(\Spin(n+1,n+1),\wt{P})$, with $\wt{P}$ a parabolic subgroup, see \cite{cap-slovak-book}.
 This viewpoint was used in \cite{hsstz-fefferman} to relate the respective geometries (see also \cite{nurowski-sparling,nurowski-proj} for similar Cartan geometric approaches).
 The formulation in \cite{hsstz-fefferman} follows the so-called Fefferman-type construction, which is based on a group inclusion $\SL(n+1) \embed \Spin(n+1,n+1)$ of the underlying (Cartan) structure groups.
+Note that the conformal structure constructed in this way lives on the total space of the weighted cotangent bundle with the zero section removed $T^*M(2) \setminus \{ 0 \}$ rather than on $T^*M(2)$ as in the present article.

 The decomposition of conformal Killing fields of $(\wt{M},\mb{c})$ can also be understood in this framework: Conformal Killing fields of $(\wt{M},\mb{c})$ are equivalent to infinitesimal symmetries of the equivalent \emph{Cartan geometry} $(\wt{\G},\wt{\om})$ and according to \cite{cap-infinitaut} those infinitesimal symmetries can be described equivalently by sections of the \emph{conformal adjoint tractor bundle} $\mc{A}\wt{M}$ associated to the adjoint representation of $\Spin(n+1,n+1)$ on $\so(n+1,n+1)$, parallel with respect to a certain connection referred to as the \emph{prolongation connection}.
 Likewise, projective infinitesimal symmetries are described as suitable parallel sections of the \emph{projective adjoint tractor bundle} $\mc{A}M$.
 Since $(\wt{M},\mb{c})$ is (locally) induced in a natural way from the projective structure $(M,\mb{p})$, the adjoint tractor bundle decomposes naturally according to the decomposition of $\so(n+1,n+1)$ into its $\SL(n+1)$-irreducible components